aquaverde/aquarius-blank/README.md

         git clone --recursive git://github.com/aquaverde/aquarius-blank.git .

+2. Download dependencies

+        cd aquarius/core
+        make

-2. Enable maintenance mode by running
+3. Enable maintenance mode by running

-        aquarius/core/bin/enable_maintenance 127.0.0.1
+        bin/enable_maintenance 127.0.0.1

    This assumes that you'll be connecting from localhost.
-Instead, you may create the file AQUARIUS_MAINTENANCE.CASUAL
+Substitute the appropriate IP address you will be connecting from.
+Setup will not allow other addresses to connect.

+   When there is no danger of other people accessing the setup, you can enable it by updating the timestamp in the AQUARIUS_MAINTENANCE.CASUAL file.

         touch aquarius/AQUARIUS_MAINTENANCE.CASUAL

-   This too enables maintenance mode, allowing any hosts to run maintenance operations.
-Only use this on hosts that do not allow public access.
-Both methods will allow maintenance operations during two hours.
+   Both methods will allow maintenance operations for two hours.

 4. Ensure the Webserver has write-permissions on the aquarius-directory.
 This depends on your setup.
 It's easiest when the user you use to administer the files is the same as the webserver user.

-3. Browse to http://localhost/aquarius/admin/setup.php to start setup.
+5. Browse to http://localhost/aquarius/admin/setup.php to start setup.

 # Changing the site